Hiroyuki Imaishi

 Hiroyuki Imaishi (今石 洋之, Imaishi Hiroyuki) is a Japanese anime director, animator and co-founder of Studio Trigger.
 His style is marked by fast and frantic animation combined with elaborate storyboarding and punchy direction.
 Prior to founding Trigger, he was an animator and director at Gainax.
 His most well-known works include Gurren Lagann (2007), Panty & Stocking with Garterbelt (2010), Kill la Kill (2013), Promare (2019), and Cyberpunk: Edgerunners (2022).

 Early career

-After drawing the manga for the doujinshi circle, Imaishi worked as a creator.
+After drawing manga for the doujinshi circle, Imaishi worked as a creator.
 He worked at Gainax in 1995 as an in-between animator for Neon Genesis Evangelion.
 Some of his early works include animation direction, storyboarding and key animation for Kare Kano (His and Her Circumstances), FLCL, Diebuster, Oval X Over, and the ending animation of Paradise Kiss.
 He went on to direct Dead Leaves, a 2004 anime film produced by Production I.G. and the first episode of Re: Cutie Honey.